 Another trait is Right of Survivorship.
 This means that when one spouse dies, the law entitles the other spouse to receive the share of the one who died.
 In contrast are the Community Property States.

 Most notably, this legal doctrine applies only to marital property.
 So, a couple must be legally married in order to take advantage of this type of property ownership.
 Tenancy by the entirety agreements entered into by couples who are not legally married, even if they fall into the category of common law marriage, will not hold up in court.

 Depending on tenancy by the entirety for asset protection can result in disaster.
 So, resist using it as a stand-alone method of safeguarding wealth.

-If you are a lawyer, business owner or other professional, ask yourself if the tenancy by the entireties form of ownership is and adequate means of protecting assets.
+If you are a lawyer, business owner or other professional, beware.
+That is, ask yourself if the tenancy by the entireties form of ownership is an adequate means of protecting assets.
 The immediate answer should be no. The all too common habit that some practitioners have of recommending tenants by the entireties as a wealth preservation technique is not only ill advised but possibly catastrophic.

 The bottom line?
 Don’t rely on tenancy by the entireties as a primary means of asset protection.
 It can be thought of as only a small part of an overall master asset protection plan.